 It is in these circumstances we meet four unlikely men who will change things for the city of Samaria.
 “Now there were four men with leprosy sitting at the entrance of the city gate.”

 Ah, I can relate to these four men.
 I doubt when they were little they dreamed of being shunned from their culture for their physical disease which left their skin rotting and making them culturally unclean.
-And if that thought every crossed their minds, they were sure it wouldn’t happen during the middle of a famine.

 But here they are, in the middle of a famine, cut off from all supplies, not allowed to interact with their families and friends, their bodies wasting away from leprosy.
 Depression probably set in.
 Anger at God, like their king, who blamed God for their circumstances.